andrewfader/fenetre/README.md

 ## Usage

+No manual JavaScript setup (like `javascript_include_tag` for the engine or adding assets to `config/initializers/assets.rb`) is required if you are using `importmap-rails`.

 ### Basic Video Chat

 Add the video chat container helper to any view where you want the chat interface: